Intilery/intilery.github.io/docs/guides/validate-schema.md

 ---

-Standard events, those detailed at [Intilery Default Schema](/docs/schema/intilery) do not need to be validated in order for these events to be recorded.
+Standard events, those detailed at [Intilery Core Schema](/docs/schema/intilery) do not need to be validated in order for these events to be recorded.
 The event's cannot be modified except for the [Identify event](/docs/schema/identify) in order to validate addtional customer traits.

 ## Validating Traits